 - Create competition series/tour with multiple competitions

-Competitions also support "pair competitions" and "team competitions" to some extend.
+Competitions also support "doubles competitions" and "team competitions" to some extend.
 Following chapters will explain different settings available when creating competitions.

 Adding new competition

-After clicking "Create competition", the following "Add competition" page opens:
+After clicking "Create competition", the following "Choose event structure" page opens:

 - Time: is the actual starting time.

-- Competition name: default name for English users is "Small competition", but you can and should change it into anything you like.
+- Name: name of the event.
+A default name for English users is "Small competition", but you can and should change it into anything you like.
 This is the name for the competition also shown in search results and different list views.

 - Comment: some additional information about the competition.
 For example details on payment or prizes.

 - Access: who can see the competition?
-Three options available:
+Three options are available:

-- Public: anyone can see and competition included in search
+- Public: anyone can see and competition included in the search

 - Only myself: no one else except the current user can see the competition.
 This option is mostly for training rounds.